chandan2511/reduxpuzzleapp/README.md

-This puzzle uses eract and redux.
+This puzzle uses react and redux.